TheresaLui/SelfHelpContent_v2/articles/problemscopingques.insights.alerts/problemscopingques-missing-notifications.md

                     "text": "Screenshot of the alert instance"
                 },
                 {
-                    "text": "Learn more about finding Alert instances" }
+                    "text": "<a href='http://microsoft.com'>Learn more about finding Alert instances</a>" }
             ]
         },